cop3402fall19/grader-scripts/README.md

 Go to your project's local clone, replacing USERID with your GitHub ID.
 (This assumes the repo is in your home directory.)

     cd ~/project-USERID

+(Note: if your repository was cloned inside the syllabus/projects directory and you are using vagrant, then `cd /vagrant/project-USERID` instead)

 Run the grader script, which takes the path to your repository (`./` in this case) and the path to the test programs.